russhughes/st7789_mpy/README.md

   | 2        | 53      | 40      |
   | 3        | 40      | 52      |

-  When the rotation method is called the driver will adjust the offsets for a 135x240 or 240x240 display.
-Your display may require using different offset values, if so, use the `offset` method after `rotation` to set the offset values.
+  When the rotation method is called, the driver will adjust the offsets for a 135x240 or 240x240 display.
+Your display may require using different offset values; if so, use the `offset` method after `rotation` to set the offset values.

-  The values needed for particular display may not be documented and may require some experimentation to determine the correct values.
+  The values needed for a particular display may not be documented and may require some experimentation to determine the correct values.
 One technique is to draw a box the same size as the display and then make small changes to the offsets until the display looks correct.
 See the `cfg_helper.py` program in the examples folder for more information.